AdvancedCustomFields/docs/filters/acf-register_block_type_args.md

 ## Description
 Filters the arguments for registering a block type.

-This filter is applied during the [acf_register_block_type()](https://www.advancedcustomfields.com/resources/acf_register_block_type/) function, after defaults have been merged, and before the block type has been registered.
+This filter is applied during the [acf_register_block_type()](https://www.advancedcustomfields.com/resources/acf_register_block_type/) function after defaults have been merged and before the block type has been registered.

 ## Changelog
 - Added in version 5.8.9